Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Statistical setting

 \subsubsection{IPTW}

 IPTW \cite{AIPW1,Tsiatis2006} is a widely used balancing method.
-Originally developed for estimating the ATE, it assigns weights to each patient based on the inverse probability of receiving their actual treatment.
+Originally developed for estimating the ATE, it assigns weights to each patient based on the inverse probability of receiving the actually assigned treatment.
 It was later adapted for the ATT.
 The weights are given by the following formulas:

-with $\hat{e}$ an estimation of the propensity score $e$, where $e(X) := \prob{T = 1 \mid X}$.
+with $\hat{e}$ an estimation of the propensity score $e$, where $e(X) := \prob{A = 1 \mid X}$.

-To derive the variance of the estimators presented in the previous section using these weights, one can rely on M-estimation theory \cite{IPTW_norm_weight}, under regularity conditions commonly met in practice.
-Logistic regression, a widely used approach, typically satisfies these conditions.
+To derive a confidence interval for the estimators presented in the previous section using these weights, one can rely on M-estimation theory \cite{newey1994, Vaart1998, StefanskiBoos2002} to estimate the standard error with robust (sandwich) standard errors (a.k.a.
+Huber-White robust standard errors) and build a Wald-type confidence interval.
+The regularity conditions required by this approach are commonly met in practice.
+In particular, these conditions are satisfied when the propensity score is estimated by logistic regression.